Jean Tinguely: life and work (1925–1991)

 Apprenticeship as a decorator

-It was at Basel’s School of Arts and Crafts where he met the woman who would later become his wife, Eva Aeppli.
+It was at Basel’s School of Arts and Crafts that he met the woman who would later become his wife, Eva Aeppli.

 Freelance decorator in Basel

-He spent the years 1944 to 1945 doing his compulsory military service with the Swiss Army.
+He spent the years 1944 to 1945 attending his compulsory military service with the Swiss Army.
 Otherwise, Tinguely and Eva Aeppli led an unconventional life and for a while lived in a condemned house, the now near-legendary Burghof on St. Alban-Vorstadt, near the Kunstmuseum Basel.
-It was during this period that Tinguely created the sculptures made of wire that are the earliest works of his to have survived.
+It was during this period that Tinguely created the sculptures made of wire that are his earliest surviving works.